094459/q-developer-hands-on/README.md

 In this lab we are going to build an application in Python.
 We have chosen Python as it makes it easy to follow along and understand how these next generation developer tools work.

+---

+**What are we going to build?**

 We are going to build a **customer feedback survey** application.
 The application will initially have some basic functionality, an MLP - Minimum Lovable Product.
 We will be using Amazon Q Developer to help us add code and improve the basic functionality.
+We will dive into the details as we get into the workshop, but we want our application to be able to:

+* allow users to register and then login to this application to use it
+* let logged in users create surveys
+* make it so that anyone can submit feedback from a survey
+* let only owners of a survey see the survey results

+Sound reasonable?
+Let's dive right in then...

 * [Building our application - Part One](workshop/building-our-app-part-1.md) - starting off by defining our data model
 * [Building our application - Part Two](workshop/building-our-app-part-2.md) - we will build a functioning application
 * [Building our application - Part Three](workshop/building-our-app-part-3.md) - we will refine and improve our application

+---

 ### Feedback and additional resources

 Now that you have completed this Amazon Q Developer workshop, I hope you are beginning to see how you can use this as part of your day to day work.
 I have provided some [additional resources](workshop/resources.md) that you can review that share useful links to content, community spaces, and essential updates to keep up with the fast moving pace.
 I have also put togehter a [reference guide](workshop/reference.md) where you will find a handy list of the important things when using Amazon Q Developer.

+---

 **Feedback please**